 Unlike NiceTalk, you aren’t stuck earning a specified rate per hour or minute; with PalFish, you can set your own rates and earn as high as $45/hour.

 Also, there is no set payout minimum.

-You work as little or as much as you wish, and any money you earn is automatically sent to your Paypal account twice a month.
+You can work as little or as much as you want, and any money you earn is automatically sent to your Paypal account twice a month.